-We had no material contractual obligation payments as of December 31, 2019.
-As described in Note 3 to the December 31, 2019 audited consolidated financial statements, the Company would be obligated to make payments under the Bonus Plan and CVRs in the event of receipt of additional payments from Venezuela under the Settlement Agreement.
+Our contractual obligation payments as of December 31, 2020 consist of amounts due pursuant to the Bonus Plan and CVR agreements of approximately \$0.1 million.
+As described in Note 3 to the December 31, 2020 audited consolidated financial statements, the Company is obligated to make payments under the Bonus Plan and CVR agreements based on the after-tax amounts received from Venezuela under the Settlement Agreement and/or Award.